 Ceramic Glass Build Plate

-The AXIOM 3D printer comes equipped with a high tech ceramic glass build plate that offers significant improvement to the strength and heat resistance characteristics offered by traditional tempered glass.
+The AXIOM 3D printer comes equipped with a high tech ceramic glass build plate that offers a significant improvement to the strength and heat resistance characteristics offered by traditional tempered glass.
 The camber reinforced ceramic glass plate resists cracking, chipping, and breaking while offering better heat transfer and adhesion to thermoplastic material.
 For ease-of-use Airwolf 3D did away with the previous plate retention system that made use of binder clips in exchange for a slick new Slide-In Locking System.
 AXIOM users simply slide the ceramic glass plate into place and the plate retention system automatically locks it in place with an audible *click.
-Not only is the system easy to use but it also prevents users from having to reach into the machine where the high temperature components reside.
-Click here to learn more about the Ceramic Glass Plate used in the Airwolf 3D, AXIOM.
+Not only is the system easy to use but it also prevents users from having to reach into the machine where the high-temperature components reside.

 End User Replacement Cassette (ERC)